SM 25x200 [2xM8] / N42 - magnetic roller

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these devices are able to hinder the diagnostic process in case of swallowing.
+- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices are able to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.